-• Develop the City's projects for the annual and multi-year components of the integrated proposals and constrained TIP.
+• Develop the City's projects for the annual and multi-year components of the

 • Prepare information for input into the fiscal forecast and participate in the development of the financial plan.

 • Participate in the development of a Regional CMAQ program.